livepeer/EthGlobal-Guide/Livepeer.md

 > ⚠️ There are different ways to upload an asset (video & audio).

-- Using API
+When uploading an asset using the API, there are two methods.

-  - Upload with URL
+- Upload with URL (providing a downloadable URL)

-  - Upload with locak storage

-- Using SDK

-  - Upload with local storage

-- Using the dashboard

-  - Upload with local storage
+- Upload with local storage (provide a `.mp4` file with H.264 video codec and AAC audio codec )

+When using either the SDK or dashboard for uploading an asset, only providing a `.mp4` file with H.264 video codec and AAC audio codec is required.

 ### Question: T/F You can upload a video asset via the dashboard, sdk, or API?

 <Quiz id={} />

 >TRUE

 ## Deleting an Asset

-- Via the API

-  - A DELETE Request
+When deleting assets in Livepeer Studio, it can only be done through the API at the moment using the following endpoint:

     - DELETE `/multistream/target/{id}` deletes an existing multistream target object.
 Make sure to remove any references to the target on existing streams before actually deleting it from the API.

     - Response should return `204 No Content`

-- Via the Dashboard

 - Deleting an asset manually
 **Question: T/F: You can delete an asset via the SDK or the dashboard.
 <Quiz id={} />